JANUARY LITURGICAL & SOCIAL JUSTICE DATES & RESOURCES 2023

 On January 1st, the Church celebrates the Solemnity of Mary, the Holy Mother of God, our Lady’s greatest title.

 The Solemnity of Mary, Mother of God is a liturgical celebration observed on January 1.
-It is a holy day of obligation for Catholics, meaning that Mass attendance is required (though the Mass obligation is sometimes waived by the bishop for various reasons).
+It is a holy day of obligation for Catholics, meaning that Mass attendance is required.

 The use of the word “solemnity” here is not a statement about Mary’s personality.
 It is a designation used for certain days within the liturgical (church-based) calendar of the Church.
 Solemnities are the highest rank of liturgical celebration, higher than feast days or memorials.
 By celebrating a solemnity dedicated to Mary’s motherhood, the Church highlights the significance of her role in the life of Christ.

 - For more on this theme from Busted Halo whose website is filled with resources click HERE

 - For a very clever and catchy 2 min video on ‘Why Catholics pray to Mary just click HERE